remi/plug_locale_root_redirect/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/plug_locale_root_redirect.svg?style=flat-square)](https://hex.pm/packages/plug_locale_root_redirect)

-`PlugLocaleRootRedirect` ensures that all requests to the root path (`/`) are redirected to the best locale path, from a list of supported locales
+`PlugLocaleRootRedirect` ensures that all requests to the root path (`/`) are redirected to the best locale path, from a list of supported locales.

 Installation
 ------------